AnkiMonkey/Excel-Machine-Translation/README.md

 -if creating a database for future, VLOOKUP fction can be used

 ## TO-DO-LIST
-- create column C as tags for ANKI, using the same tag for each row
+- create column C as tags for ANKI, using the same tag for each row indicated as input
 - input(default_and_target_language)